cloudfoundry-incubator/diego-ci/README.md

 ```
 bosh login
 ```
-When prompted for the username and password, they are the credentials set in the `DEPLOYMENT_DIR/stubs/bosh-init/users.yml` stub.
+When prompted for the username and password, provide the credentials set in the `DEPLOYMENT_DIR/stubs/bosh-init/users.yml` stub.

 Set the deployment manifest with the following command:
 ```